 During the holidays, it can feel like your list of things to do is never-ending.
 From buying gifts and wrapping them up to decorating your home and attending parties, the holidays are often the busiest time of the year.
-It’s important and most definitely okay to ask for help.
+It’s important and most definitely okay to ask for help from a family member or friend.
 Even more so, if you’re fighting a daily battle with morning sickness, don’t hesitate to reach out to friends or family for help.

 Wear comfortable clothes.

 Fortunately, maternity clothes have come a long way over the years.
 With so many options, it’s possible to feel much more comfortable during the holidays.
 You can still slip into a gorgeous holiday dress or snuggle up in a Christmas sweater.
 Feel free to prioritize comfort when picking your outfits out this holiday season.

 Holiday Foods To Avoid While Pregnant